 Pack with Purpose

-When the show ends, resist the urge to throw everything into a crate.
-Disassemble your booth components carefully, folding fabric graphics neatly and using bubble wrap or foam to protect any fragile parts.
-Clearly label everything—bins, bags, boxes should indicate what’s inside and where it belongs, allowing you to quickly identify components and their positions within the booth (e.g., “Back Wall – Left Panel”).
+- Clearly label everything—bins, bags, boxes should indicate what’s inside and where it belongs, allowing you to quickly identify components and their positions within the booth (e.g., “Back Wall – Left Panel”).

 Avoid overpacking.
 Crates that are too full can damage booth components and lead to a stressful unpacking experience at your next show.